MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/send-chat-messages.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/send-chat-messages-1.jpg "Place Annotations")

 2. Use the keyboard to compose the message.
-Dynamics 365 Remote Assist mobile’s live video is not available while the technician is in the chat.
+The Dynamics 365 Remote Assist mobile live video is not available during the chat.

     ![Screenshot of Dynamics 365 Remote Assist mobile, showing the text chat window with a couple of messages as an example.](./media/chat_2.png "Send text")